Proxy management

 Buying proxies is not enough.
 Teams still need routing logic, health checks, session behavior, geotargeting, and fallback rules.

-Structured web scraping API
+Agent-native web scraping API

 Explore the API catalog, test requests in the Playground, and scale with credit-based pricing when your workflow moves into production.